 Kamm’s Corner – Safest Neighborhood in Cleveland Along a Wooded Park and River

 There’s so much to appreciate about Kamm’s Corner (also called Kamm’s Corners), it’s hard to know where to start!
 Tied with Tremont as the safest Cleveland neighborhood, this large, family-friendly community is also packed with amenities like shopping, outdoor recreation, and entertainment.
 It’s even one of the most affordable neighborhoods in Cleveland for renters!

 The entire western border of Kamm’s Corner follows the Rocky River and the Rocky River Reservation, a large and beautiful wooded area surrounding the river.
 This Metro Park features tons of amenities just in Kamm’s Corner like the Mastick Woods Golf Course, the Little Met Golf Course, and game fields.
 You’ll find plenty of shopping opportunities with popular retailers and grocery stores along Rocky River Drive and OH-10.
-It’s also home to Cleveland Clinic – Fairview Hospital
+It’s also home to Cleveland Clinic – Fairview Hospital, a major employer.

 One of the most exciting neighborhoods in Cleveland is University Circle, the city’s cultural hub and home to amazing museums, nationally ranked hospitals, and prestigious universities.
 That’s not all that makes University Circle one of the best Cleveland neighborhoods: this historic district also boasts highly rated parks, an eclectic culinary scene, casual bars, and an ever-changing schedule of events and activities.

 University Circle is home to some of the top schools and attractions in Cleveland like: